mcfriend99/doka/src/index.md

 # Readable Sample

-This is a demo site for Readable, generated as part of Sphinx Themes Gallery.
+This is a ==demo== site for Readable, generated as part of Sphinx Themes Gallery.

 > **Important:** This sample documentation was generated on Jun 19, 2023, and is rebuilt weekly.